Norman Selfe: Teacher

 As early as 1865 Selfe gave regular classes in mechanical drawing to tradesmen at the Sydney Mechanics' School of Arts in Pitt Street.
 Selfe's class in mechanical drawing was the first technical, vocational offering at the School of Arts, and its popularity led to the introduction of other practical subjects.

 Due to the colony's rapidly expanding population and demand for skilled labour, there were increasing calls in the 1870s for a formal system of technical education.
 In 1870, Selfe helped found the Engineering Association of New South Wales which amalgamated into Engineers Australia in 1919.
-He was its president from 1877 to 1879 and Engineers Australia annually awards the "Norman Selfe Medal" to a student at the Australian Maritime College.
+He was its president from 1877 to 1879.
 In 1878, the association joined forces with the New South Wales Trades and Labour Council and the Sydney Mechanics' School of Arts to form the Technical and Working Men's College.
 The college initially operated as an agency of the Sydney Mechanics' School of Arts.
 The college occupied premises in Pitt, Sussex and Castlereagh Streets, and rooms in the Royal Arcade, before it moved to Ultimo in 1889.
 The college later became the Sydney Technical College out of which grew the University of New South Wales, the University of Technology, Sydney, and the National Art School.
 The Ultimo buildings still serve their original purpose, now as the main campus of the Sydney Institute of TAFE.

 In 1880, Selfe became vice president of the School of Arts.
 He supported the school's Working Men's College, but felt a more thorough focus on practical skills was needed.
 He rejected the non-technical, non-practical approach of the school's model and campaigned instead for the establishment of a proper institute of technical education, where instructors would be skilled tradesmen with practical industrial experience.
 He also pushed for the expansion of technical education facilities into the suburban and regional districts.